causify-ai/tutorials/causal_automl/TutorTask401_EIA_metadata_downloader_pipeline/download_eia_metadata.example.md

 This metadata-first approach supports multiple use cases:

-- Pre-validating whether certain metrics, frequencies, and facet values exist before running data pulls.
+- Pre-validating whether certain metrics, frequencies, and facet values exist before running data pulls
-- Building dashboards that track schema coverage or the availability of new datasets.
+- Building dashboards that track schema coverage or the availability of new datasets
-- Generating documentation for ingestible datasets based on real API structure.
+- Generating documentation for ingestible datasets based on real API structure
-- Integrating into ingestion planning pipelines that rely on cleanly structured metadata.
+- Integrating into ingestion planning pipelines that rely on cleanly structured metadata

 ## Design highlights

-- Uses the `EiaMetadataDownloader` class to abstract away tree traversal.
+- Uses the `EiaMetadataDownloader` class to abstract away tree traversal
-- All plots are generated using helper functions from `eia_utils`, improving reusability.
+- All plots are generated using helper functions from `eia_utils`, improving reusability
-- URL construction and actual data fetching are deliberately omitted to preserve clarity and purpose.
+- URL construction and actual data fetching are deliberately omitted to preserve clarity and purpose

 ## Wrap-up and insights

 This example demonstrates how to extract and visualize structural metadata from the EIA v2 API, enabling users to:

-- Understand the dimensionality of available datasets.
+- Understand the dimensionality of available datasets
-- Preview the frequency and unit types across all metrics.
+- Preview the frequency and unit types across all metrics
-- Prioritize routes based on their time series count.
+- Prioritize routes based on their time series count

 This helps avoid unnecessary API calls by validating the structure before building ingestion logic.
 It also supports a clean separation between discovery